9Prestidigitator/nvim/README.md

 ## Debuggers

-This is not yet nix aware so it will be installed via mason everytime:
+This is not yet nix aware so it will be installed via mason everywhere.

 - codelldb
 - netcoredbg